SaeedHanjani/Terraform/README.md

 Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
 This includes low-level components like compute instances, storage, and networking; and high-level components like DNS entries and SaaS features.

 ### IaC or Infrastructure as Code
-# whay we need IaC
+# why we need IaC
 1. Decreased risk
 2. Stable & consistent environments for faster iterations
 3. Cost optimization